 VIA Service Immersions have three main components: direct service and social justice, community building, and reflection.
 Students spend the majority of the day engaged in service.
 This could include working at a soup kitchen, hearing the stories of civil rights activists, or learning about the root cause of poverty and oppression.
 In the evenings, students come together to reflect and make meaning of their experience.
 Through this reflection, students gain tools to bring change back home and work towards sustainable, lasting change after returning to DePaul.
 Throughout the week, student live in intentional community with one another, committed to the Vincentian understanding that relationship is central to the pursuit of justice.

 What is VIA?

-Vincentians in Action (VIA) is the framework with which we approach community service and justice work.
-You can read more about the VIA philosophy in the following documents:
+Vincentians in Action (VIA) is the framework with which we approach community service and engagement.
+You can read more about VIA in the following document: